Ann-Maria (song)

-"Ann-Maria" is the tenth single by the Dutch girl group Luv', released in early 1980 by Carrere Records.
-This song appears on the formation's third studio album True Luv'.
-This downtempo composition entered the record charts in Benelux and Germany.
+"Ann-Maria" is a pop song, the tenth single to be released by the Dutch girl group Luv', released in early 1980 by Carrere Records.
+This song appears on the group's third studio album, True Luv'.
+A downtempo composition, the tune was a chart hit in both Benelux and Germany.

 Background

 When Luv' left Philips/Phonogram Records for CNR/Carrere Records in 1979, the trio hoped that its success story would go on.
 The single Ooh, Yes I Do became successful (even if it didn't reach the results of the million-sellers You're the Greatest Lover or Trojan Horse).
 The ballad Ann Maria was chosen as a follow-up single and used a Latin American orchestration inspired by ABBA's Chiquitita and Fernando as well as Boney M.'s El Lute.
 A children's choir was integrated into this song (like ABBA's classic hit "I Have a Dream").
 A Spanish version of Ann-Maria came out in Mexico.